-In an interview with The Hollywood Reporter, Batmanglij explained that The OA’s unusual format—which features episodes of varying lengths—was inspired by novels.
+In a 2016 interview with The Hollywood Reporter, Batmanglij explained that The OA’s unusual format—which features episodes of varying lengths—was inspired by novels.
 “We wanted to take what we love about a novel and the novelistic experience and put it on the long-format series experience—not having all the characters in the first hour, not having all the chapters be the same length,” he said.
 “Could you imagine if the chapters of a book were all the same length?
 It would be funny.
 So we thought to ourselves about those constraints.
 Also, novels are often about something.
 They have an intention that the writer is trying to get across, and I think both Brit and I felt that we wanted to do that, too.
 We wanted to try to say something that we believed in.”
 He told Esquire that, “I think the novel analogy works really well; it's a novel, but it could easily be a series of novels.
 And I think it would be best as a series of novels!”

 That helped guide the co-creators when they decided what to call the second season.
-“We always thought of [the parts of the OA] almost like books, and there could be many different volumes,” Marling said in an interview with Vulture when asked about why the new season would be called "Part Two."
+“We always thought of [the parts of the OA] almost like books, and there could be many different volumes,” Marling said in an interview with Vulture when asked about why the new season would be called "Part II."

 Shortly after the first season of The OA debuted without warning on Netflix, Batmanglij told Esquire that, although he and Marling “wanted [season one] to be its own standalone piece,” they “didn't want to go into it without having the larger picture planned out—I think the audience can always tell that, or feel it.”
-As he told THR, “This is a story that’s carefully planned … When we started, Brit and I spent two or three years conceiving of a whole world before we brought it to anybody, before it ever left our bedrooms.”
+As he told The Hollywood Reporter, “This is a story that’s carefully planned … When we started, Brit and I spent two or three years conceiving of a whole world before we brought it to anybody, before it ever left our bedrooms.”

 Marling assured THR—and fans of the show—that “there is an answer to every riddle and nothing is done to just be sound and fury going nowhere.
 It all goes somewhere.”

-The goal, she explained to Entertainment Weekly, was to create a show that could stand up to the scrutiny of the Internet age.
+The goal, she explained to Entertainment Weekly in 2017, was to create a show that could stand up to the scrutiny of the internet age.
 “Now you can stop and start, you can watch it three times, you can screengrab and share it and be on Reddit,” she said.
 “So you have to have a narrative that’s robust enough to live up to that expectation.
 So we really tried to think about that and make sure every image and every frame was honest, and if we should get more than one season out, you could go back and watch the first season again and go, 'It was all there.'”

 Which, of course, meant they had a clear picture of the second season: “There is a place that season two already begins in our minds and a place in which it ends,” she said.
 Hopefully this means we won’t have to wait too long for it!

-“The first part is the story of a young woman who is traumatized and tells a group of boys this story and in so doing, allows them to face a moment of their own crisis at the end,” Marling explained to Vulture.
+“The first part is the story of a young woman who is traumatized and tells a group of boys this story and in so doing, allows them to face a moment of their own crisis at the end,” Marling explained to Vulture in 2017.
 “That is the self-contained story, but the more science fiction metaphysical threads are open-ended, so there can be a part 2 in which we can dive into those spaces.”

-Marling told Marie Claire that “there are answers to all of the questions.
+Marling told Marie Claire in 2016 that “there are answers to all of the questions.
 That's the delicious thing about the gap between seasons.
 People watch and take it in, revel in the mystery, argue about it online.
 And then, if they should be so lucky, the storytellers get to meet the audience when the story continues.”

 Translation: You’re just going to have to tune in to find out.
 To see what happens, watch The OA: Part II on Netflix on March 22.